jovotech/learn-jovo/tutorials/alexa-echo-buttons/README.md

 # Run Jovo Webhook
 $ jovo run
 ```
-There are several options to test the Skill:

-* The default invocation name of the template is "button demo"
+The default invocation name of the template is "button demo".
+There are two options to test the Skill:

 * If you have actual Echo Buttons, you can use them to test the Skill on the device that they are paired with
 * If you don't have Echo Buttons, you can test the Skill in the Amazon Developer console's test tab